subquery/subql/docs/create/mapping.md

 ## Specific substrate chain

-For the custom types/interfaces from a specific substrate chain (other than polkadot/kusam) are usually difficult for user to import and implement.
-And standard API injected from sandbox is not support query or rpc call on specific module/method.
+The custom types/interfaces from a specific substrate chain (other than polkadot/kusam) are usually difficult for the user to import and implement.
+And standard API injected from the sandbox is not support query or RPC call on specific module/method.

-However, the [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/) is the right tool to help us generate specific interfaces, and decorate additional methods in the Api.
+However, the [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/) is the right tool to help us generate specific interfaces and decorate additional methods in the API.

-Let's take a look at the example is given in [kitty](https://github.com/subquery/subql-examples/tree/main/kitty), the instructions below will explain the integration process.
+Take a look at the example given in [kitty](https://github.com/subquery/subql-examples/tree/main/kitty).
+The instructions below will explain the integration process.

 ### Preparation

-Create a new directory `api-interfaces` under project `src` folder to store all required and generated files.
+Create a new directory `api-interfaces` under the project `src` folder to store all required and generated files.
-We will create a `api-interfaces/kitties` directory as want to decorate the `kitties` module in the chain.
+We also create an `api-interfaces/kitties` directory as we want to add decoration in API from the `kitties` module.

 #### Metadata

-We need metadata to generate the actual api augmented endpoints.
-In the kitty example we use endpoint from a local testnet, it provide additional types.
+We need metadata to generate the actual API augmented endpoints.
+In the kitty example, we use an endpoint from a local test net, and it provides additional types.
-Follow the step in [Metadata setup](https://polkadot.js.org/docs/api/examples/promise/typegen#metadata-setup), to retrieve metadata from a node from its **Http**
+Follow the step in [Metadata setup](https://polkadot.js.org/docs/api/examples/promise/typegen#metadata-setup), to retrieve metadata from a node from its **HTTP**

 ```shell
 curl -H "Content-Type: application/json" -d '{"id":"1", "jsonrpc":"2.0", "method": "state_getMetadata", "params":[]}' http://localhost:9933